spraakbanken/korp-frontend/doc/frontend_devel.md

 - `config.yml`

-These files are neccessary in some cases:
+These files are necessary in some cases:
 - `modes/*mode.js`
 - `translations/*.json`

-Mode files should only be neccessary for mode with custom functionality (in short, a mode is a collection of corpora that may have different functionality and is described later).
+Mode files should only be necessary for mode with custom functionality (in short, a mode is a collection of corpora that may have different functionality and is described later).

 If a new translation key needs to be added, see "Adding Languages" for instructions.